 MBIE will develop additional educational resources to help ensure everyone understands what they will need to do.

-If Licensed Building Practitioners do not comply with their obligations, a complaint can be made against them which may result in disciplinary action by the Building Practitioners Board.
+If LBPs do not comply with their obligations, a complaint can be made against them which may result in disciplinary action by the Building Practitioners Board.
 Details on these grounds and a complaint form can be found under complaints and past decisions.

-The Code of Ethics is not enforceable by the Building Practitioners Board until 26 October 2022.
-This means that complaints about someone breaching the Code of Ethics can only be made if the breach took place from 26 October 2022.
+The code of ethics is not enforceable by the Building Practitioners Board until 25 October 2022.
+This means that complaints about someone breaching the code of ethics can only be made if the breach took place from 25 October 2022.